What is Strategic Analysis?

 A. Internal Strategic Analysis

 Through internal strategic analysis, organizations look inside the enterprise for the negative and positive elements and launch a resource set that is used to enhance the image of the company in the market.
-The internal strategic analysis begins with the evaluation of the potentiality, growth, and performance of an organization.
+The internal strategic analysis begins with the evaluation of the potentiality, growth, value chain analysis and performance of an organization.
 The analysis of the strength of the company should be market and client-oriented.
 The strength will only make any sense if the company can understand the needs of the clients and manages the entire process well.
 The weaknesses and limitations of the organization should also be known to the strategic analysts that a company is facing or will face in the future.
 To reduce the impact of weaknesses, corrective measure should be taken in timely manner.

 One of the most popular techniques for internal strategic analysis is the SWOT (Strength, Weakness, Opportunities, and threats) analysis.
 Performing an analysis through the SWOT of an organization will create a foundation of strong long term vision through strategic planning of an enterprise.
 SWOT-analysis helps to detect all the aspects of the project and also foresee the nearby threats that the company may suffer.
 A SWOT analysis evaluates the environment in which the organization operates and acts according to the situation.
 SWOT analysis prevents different problems that can generate if there is no presence of systematic analysis within an organization.